 Someone river surfing near Wanaka.

 Traveling NZ By Bus Is Doable, But Not Ideal

 If you’re a solo traveler on a budget (and/or shit-scared of driving on the left side of the road like I am), you can still travel New Zealand by bus.
 There are several bus companies that run between most towns and tourist attractions, so you can get around each island easily.
 The obvious downside is that you’re limited to doing things in or very close to town unless you join a tour or hitchhike.

-On that note, it is so much better if you have a car to travel around NZ.
-Not only are you able to pull off and sleep in your car (or better yet campervan) most anywhere freedom camping is allowed, but you’re also able to veer off the main roads and away from towns to more thoroughly explore the country.
+On that note, it is so much better if you hire a campervan or a car to travel around NZ.
+Not only are you able to pull off and sleep in your vehicle most anywhere freedom camping is allowed, but you’re also able to veer off the main roads and away from towns to more thoroughly explore the country.
 There were so many hikes in New Zealand I wanted to do but couldn’t because I had no reliable/affordable way of getting to the trailhead.
-It killed me that I didn’t have as much freedom as I could have, had I been roadtripping New Zealand.
+It killed me that I didn’t have as much freedom as I could have, had I been doing a New Zealand road trip.